mongodb/specifications/source/initial-dns-seedlist-discovery/tests/README.rst

 - If ``ping`` is specified and ``true``, drivers MUST verify that running a "ping" operation using the initialized MongoClient succeeds.
-If ``ping`` is not specified or ``false, drivers MUST NOT run a "ping" operation.
-Note that these tests are intended to be run against MongoDB databases with and without authentication enabled.
-The "ping" operation does not require authentication so should succeed, even though the test URIs do not include authentication information.
+If ``ping`` is not specified or is ``false``, drivers MUST NOT run a "ping" operation.
+  **Note:** These tests are expected to be run against MongoDB databases with and without authentication enabled.
+The "ping" operation does not require authentication so should succeed, even though the test URIs do not have correct authentication information.